Maybe you’re feeling dissatisfied with your marriage.

 Feeling neglected can point to some unprocessed traumas or emotions from your side as well.
 Please be aware that your feelings aren’t always a clear indicator of what’s going on.

 That said, if you’re a healthy human being who’s at ease with herself, feeling neglect can point to your needs not being met.
+The feeling of neglect can stem from your husband not being affectionate.
+If that’s the case, we’ll show you how you can get your husbands affection back here.

 2. Your Mind Starts Spinning